thevisad/DayZ-Private-master/README.md

 You can run multiple server instances connected to the same database to provide a private cluster of servers all using the same player information.
 This can be done with Chernarus and Lingor Island, but you cannot mix players from one map with players from the other.
 If you did this, the characters positions would be wildly different and players would end up in the ocean or dead under the ground.

-1. Determine what world you will be creating a new instance for.
-Duplicate either dayz_1.chernarus or dayz_1.lingor in **Repo**\\bliss\\missions.
-Rename it, replacing the "1" with the new instance ID you intend to use.
-2. Run `perl repack.pl` from the **Repo** directory.
+1. Run `perl build.pl --world WORLD --instance ID` from the **Repo** directory, replacing WORLD with a valid world name and ID with a valid instance ID (the default is 1, so 2 would be sensible for a second instance).
-3. Copy all PBOs in **Repo**\\deploy\\MPMissions to **ArmA2**\\MPMissions.
+2. Copy all new directories and files from **Repository**\\deploy\\ to **ArmA2**\\.
-4. Duplicate the **ArmA2**\\Bliss (or BlissLingor) directory and server.bat (or server_lingor.bat).
-Rename them so it is clear what instance ID they are for.
-5. Edit the new server.bat so that it points to the new profile directory you created in step 4.
-6. Edit the config.cfg file in the profile directory created in step 4 so that the mission template refers to the new instance ID (e.g. change dayz_1.chernarus to dayz_2.chernarus).
-7. Edit **ArmA2**\\bliss.ini and add a new section for your instance.
+3. Edit **ArmA2**\\bliss.ini and add a new section for your instance.
 Change the section header so that it refers to the new instance ID and make sure the database configuration options are correct.
-8. Run the new server.bat file you created in step 4.
+4. Run the new server.bat file for your instance.

 Care must be taken to ensure that all paths and options have been set correctly.
 With this system you can run as many instances as your server can support simultaneously.